What Do Technology Jobs Pay?

 • Specialization Impact: Specialized skills in AI or machine learning can push earnings beyond $150,000.

-See also Technology ETFs: The Modern Investor's Guide to Innovation
+See also The Ultimate Guide to Information Technology Certifications

 2. Data Scientist